Log in

 Eligibility

-• All ages (serious illness) or ages 2-18 (severe disabilities or family trauma)
+• All ages for serious illness or ages 2–18 for severe disabilities or family trauma

 • Has not previously received tickets through Do It For The Love

 Children’s charity partner of the Merlin Entertainments Limited Group.
-Programs include tickets to select LEGOLAND, SEA LIFE Centers, Peppa Pig, and Madame Toussads parks.
+Programs include tickets to select LEGOLAND, SEA LIFE Centers, Peppa Pig and Madame Tussauds parks.

 Eligibility